eficode/challenges/cloud-devops/README.md

 This folder contains a frame for implementing flattening logic locally in Python.
 If you prefer another language, please feel free to use any.

-If you wish to try implementing flattening logic in python you need to do is to open `answer.py` fill in the contents for `def serialize(data):`.
+If you wish to try implementing flattening logic in python, all you need to do is to open `answer.py` fill in the contents for `def serialize(data):`.
 The function needs to return a dictionary where both keys and values are simple strings.
 Example:
 ```
 return {